SixArm/mast-cell-help/topics/electrolytes/index.md

 # Electrolytes

 Electrolytes are essential minerals or ions that have an electric charge and play a crucial role in various physiological processes within the human body.
 These ions are found in bodily fluids like blood, urine, and extracellular and intracellular fluids.
+Maintaining the right balance of these ions is crucial for overall health.

 The most common electrolytes in the human body include:

 * Sodium (Na+): Sodium is the primary extracellular cation and plays a key role in maintaining fluid balance, blood pressure regulation, and nerve function.